-North of Hafnarfjordur town, and just across the Skerjafjordur fjord, is a modest group of white, red-roofed buildings that many are surprised to find are actually Bessastadir, the official residence of the president of Iceland.
+North of Hafnarfjordur town and just across the Skerjafjordur fjord is a modest group of white, red-roofed buildings.
+They are Bessastadir, the official residence of the president of Iceland.

 Bessastadir has been the presidential residence since 1941.
 However, the site has a much older history.
-It is mentioned in the Islendinga Saga (Saga of the Icelanders) when the great writer Snorri Sturluson had a farm here in the 13th century.
-Archealogical digs and researches have shown that the earliest settlers in Bessastadir were among the first settlers in Iceland.
+The Islendinga Saga (Saga of the Icelanders) mentions Bessastadir as a farm belonging to 13th century chieftain and Saga author, Snorri Sturluson.
+Archeological digs show that some of the earliest inhabitants in Iceland settled here.

-When Iceland agreed to fall under the King of Norway and abide to his rule, Bessastadir was claimed by the King.
-It became a Royal Stronghold and the dwelling place of the highest ranking official in Iceland.
-It was attacked by Turkish slave raiders in 1627 and managed to thwart the attack.
+When Iceland agreed to recognize the King of Norway, Bessastadir became a royal stronghold and home to the highest ranking official in Iceland.
+Turkish slave raiders attacked the building in 1627, but the residents luckily managed to thwart the invaders.

-Bessastadir was built in 1761-1766 and housed a school until 1867.
-Grimur Thomsen, a poet and statesman purchased it and lived there with his family for almost 2 decades.
-It was in 1940 that the land was bought by Sigurdur Jonasson.
-He donated to it the state, for the future residence of the Icelandic presidents.
+The main building was constructed in 1761.
+Bessastadir housed a school until 1867.
+Grimur Thomsen, a poet and statesman, purchased it and lived there with his family for almost 2 decades.
+In 1940, Sigurdur Jonasson purchased the land and donated it to it the state as the future residence for Icelandic presidents.

-Today visitors are permitted to go inside the church which has a triptych altarpiece painted by the Icelandic artists Muggur in 1921.
+Today visitors can go inside the church, which has a triptych altarpiece painted by the Icelandic artist Muggur in 1921.

 Is it possible to visit Bessastadir?

 Yes, it is.
-Each year a number of people come to Bessastadir either by invitation or as tourists, and special visiting arrangements are also made for groups.
+Each year a number of people come to Bessastadir either by invitation or as tourists, and there are also special visiting arrangements for groups.

-Bessastadir is situated in Alftanes peninsula, only about 13km from the center of Reykjavik.
+Bessastadir is situated on the Alftanes peninsula, only about 13km from the center of Reykjavik.

 GPS: 64.105897 N, -21.995701 W